A look at the fallout from sports doctor scandal

 Share via Email

-Numerous people have been fired or forced out of jobs in the wake of the scandal involving once-renowned gymnastics doctor Larry Nassar, who was sentenced Wednesday to decades in prison for molesting some of the sport's top athletes and others.
-The latest was Michigan State University President Lou Anna Simon, who resigned hours after Nassar's sentencing.
-She acknowledged being "the focus of this anger" but has denied any
+Numerous people have been fired or forced out of jobs in the wake of the widening scandal involving once-renowned gymnastics doctor Larry Nassar, who was ordered to serve decades in prison for molesting some of the sport's top athletes and others.
+The latest was Michigan State University athletic director Mark Hollis, who announced his retirement Friday.
+Nassar worked for both Michigan State and USA Gymnastics, the sport's national governing body.

 As outside investigations continue, more people could lose jobs at the university and elsewhere.
 Here's a look at some of the individuals or organizations that have been ousted, opted to quit, taken leaves or had ties cut: